Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/Ling_1340_Final_Report.md

 For the sources of my data, see [project_plan.md](https://github.com/Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/blob/master/project_plan.md).

 This project involved a LOT of data cleaning.
 For how I annotated and edited by data, go to my code.
-The [Disney movies](https://github.com/Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/tree/master/code/Disney_code) was mostly annotation, with some web scraping for particularly messy data.
+The [Disney movies](https://github.com/Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/tree/master/code/Disney_code) code was mostly annotation, with some web scraping for particularly messy data.
 The [DreamWorks movies](https://github.com/Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/tree/master/code/DreamWorks_code) were all scripts formatted as text files.
 I had to find a way to split these by line through [analyzing white